The #VoicesProject is an anti-racist, critical and inclusive teaching resource as well as a listening programme in schools.

 Why is the VoicesProject important?

 The VoicesProject is an important resource in today’s classrooms as it supports the creation of more inclusive* learning.
-Similar to textbook resources, the VoicesProject uses modules from the English and Welsh curriculum, using the framework as a foundation to teach exam board content in a critical way.

 The VoicesProject uses approaches that aim to: